ga-wdi-lessons/pseudocode/readme.md

 - Create pseudocode to describe a basic problem

 ## What is pseudocode?
-(10 m)
+(10 min)

 According to wikipedia, [pseudocode is](https://en.wikipedia.org/wiki/Pseudocode):
 > Pseudocode is an informal high-level description of the operating principle of a computer program or other algorithm.

 > It uses the structural conventions of a programming language, but is intended for human reading rather than machine reading.

 This is a great opportunity to turn tech speak in, well, human speak.

-Let's break that down.
+Let's break that down and translate it.

-???
+Q. What does that mean?
+---

+> A. Pseudocode attempts to be a way to describe a the solution to a problem, that is easier and more concise than code.
+It a stepping stone toward writing the code.

+I've heard Washington, DC described as where Northern hospitality meets Southern efficiency.

+Pseudocode lives in that "in between" place too.
+It has more logic than English, without all the structure of code.

 ### We Do: What does that look like?
-(45 min)
+(15 min)

 Pseudocode should describe the entire logic of the algorithm so that programming becomes a task of translating line by line of pseudo code into real code.

 For each of following, let's discuss why each one could be considered "Good" or "Poor" examples of pseudocode: